linb/react-hook-module/README.md

 #### `confirm`
  ----
 > **confirm ( title, description, okCaption, cancelCaption )**
 > &emsp;&emsp;*To show an material-UI confirm window.
-An advanced function in material-UI plugin ( react-module-hook/plugin_mui ).
-You must use 'await' to call it, and it must be called in an async function.*
+It's an advanced function in material-UI plugin ( react-module-hook/plugin_mui ).
+You must use 'await' to call it, and it must be in an async function.*
 >  **[return]**
 > &emsp;&emsp;*Boolean, the confirm result.*
 > **[parameters]**